ncatlab/nlab-content/pages/6/2/1/3/23126/content.md

 * [Mathematics Genealogy page](https://www.mathgenealogy.org/id.php?id=18949)

-In his PhD dissertation and one of his papers (*Iterated cotriples*), the last name is misspelled as “Applegate”.
+Beware that in his PhD dissertation and one of his papers (*[Iterated cotriples](#ApplegateTierney70)*), the last name is misspelled as “Applegate”.
 In all other papers it is spelled “Appelgate”.

 ## Selected writings